Home » Pickles » Turmeric Pickled Cauliflower & Carrots

 These veggies are pickled in a brine with the super-spice, turmeric, which is known for aiding with inflammation in addition to helping with many other ailments.

-The spices used to make Turmeric Pickled Cauliflower & Carrots
+The spices used to make Turmeric Pickled Cauliflower & Carrots.

 Turmeric is also found in a lot of Indian dishes and it adds great flavor to these roasted carrots.

-Ingredients needed to make this recipe (scroll down to recipe card for complete recipe):
+Ingredients needed (scroll down to recipe card for complete recipe):

 • Cauliflower